Big Walter Horton: Legacy

-Other info
+Other information

 Walter Horton has a daughter named Christine, who has children herself.
-Walter also named and recorded a song (in a similar style to 'Louise') for her in his 1970 album 'Big Walter Horton w/ Carey Bell'.
-Walter Horton was known to often tell tall tales, and would give lessons to his admirers.
-Walter Horton would always use Hohner Marine Band harmonicas.
+Walter also named and recorded a song (in a similar style to "Louise") for her in his 1970 album, Big Walter Horton with Carey Bell.
+Horton was known to often tell tall tales, and would give lessons to his admirers.
+Horton always used Hohner Marine Band harmonicas.

-Walter Horton's mother was Emma McNaire Horton, his father was Albert Horton, and he had 6 children and 8 grandchildren at the time of his death.
+Horton's mother was Emma McNaire Horton, his father was Albert Horton, and he had six children and 8 grandchildren at the time of his death.
 Many of his relatives outlived him, including his parents.
-Walter Horton's wife was Fannie Horton.
+His wife was Fannie Horton.

-Walter lived in near-poverty for most of his life.
+He lived in near-poverty for most of his life.
 This was due to the fact that he was ignored by record companies and radio stations during his later life, without regular band or regular income.
-Like many of his peers, he lived on a meagre income during much of his career and endured racial discrimination in the racially segregated U.S. He lived in apartments most of his life, Bob Corritore said, “One time I went to Walter’s apartment to pick him up.
+Like many of his peers, he lived on a meagre income during much of his career and endured racial discrimination in the racially segregated U.S. He lived in apartments most of his life; Bob Corritore said, “One time I went to Walter’s apartment to pick him up.
 It was a broken down rise made of wood and it appeared that he had a lot of family living there.”

 Timeline of residency (references and the like in biography).